Types of Sentences

 - She loves her mother.

-- Jony starts a business a few months ago.
+- Jony started a business a few months ago.

 Complex Sentence